 COMPLICATED CDI

 Complicated CDI is defined in the 2010 IDSA guidelines as severe CDI plus ICU admission, need for colectomy, ileus, toxic megacolon, hypotension or colonic perforation[31].
-The 2013 ACG guidelines define severe complicated CDI as any of the following: admission to the ICU, hypotension with or without the need for pressors, fevers > 38.5C, ileus or significant abdominal distension, mental status changes, WBC  35000 cells/mm3 or < 2000 cells/mm3, serum lactate > 2.2 mmol/L, or end organ failure[71].
+The 2013 ACG guidelines define severe complicated CDI as any of the following: admission to the ICU, hypotension with or without the need for pressors, fevers > 38.5 oC, ileus or significant abdominal distension, mental status changes, WBC  35000 cells/mm3 or < 2000 cells/mm3, serum lactate > 2.2 mmol/L, or end organ failure[71].

 For severe complicated CDI, the IDSA guidelines recommend high dose oral vancomycin 500 mg qid (by nasogastric tube, if necessary) and/or metronidazole 500-750 mg q8h intravenously.
 Metronidazole and vancomycin combination has been shown to be synergistic in vitro for 68% of C. difficile isolates[99].
 Apparently, the increased dose of vancomycin for complicated CDI is related to a delay in attaining adequate fecal levels with 125 mg vs a higher dose when given orally[126].
 For complete ileus, metronidazole intravenously plus vancomycin administered by retention enema is recommended.
 The critical point is that the vancomycin, needs to be retained and distributed in the colon to be effective.
 Specific orders should detail the administration lest the vancomycin be administered as a plain enema, providing no benefit for the patient and creating a hazard for nursing staff.
 The vancomycin should be administered using a # 18 French Foley catheter with a 30 mL balloon.
 The Foley catheter should be inserted into the rectum, the balloon inflated and the vancomycin instilled.
 The catheter is then clamped; some authors recommend turning the patient on their right side to assist distribution of the vancomycin solution throughout the colon.
 After 60 min, the balloon is deflated and the catheter is removed[127].
 Because there have been no controlled trials of vancomycin by intracolonic installation, the optimal dose and interval are unclear.
 Apisarnthanarak et al[128] reported a descriptive case series of nine consecutive patients treated with intracolonic vancomycin as adjunctive therapy for severe CDI.
 Eight of nine patients had failed five to seven days of standard therapy for CDI and had evidence of a severe ileus with resultant cessation of diarrhea.
 Further evidence of the severity of the colitis was suggested by the fact that six of the nine patients were hypotensive at the time CDI was diagnosed.
 They administered intracolonic vancomycin 0.5-1.0 gram in one to two liters of normal saline as a retention enema.
 Because this was a retrospective collection of cases, the dosing interval and duration of therapy were variable.
 Two patients received intra-colonic vancomycin at 4 hour intervals, two at 6 hour, two at 8 h and three at 12 h.
 The authors noted complete resolution of colitis in eight of nine patients with no relapses and no surgical interventions.
 As a note of caution, four patients were colonized with VRE prior to the intracolonic vancomycin and two of these 4 developed VRE bacteremia.
 However, none of five patients who were not colonized with VRE before therapy developed subsequent colonization.